-Zenyatta provided an update in December 2014 on the metallurgical process development on the Albany hydrothermal graphite deposit being carried out at the SGS facility in Lakefield, Ontario.
-Designing a new process flow sheet for a speciality industrial mineral product from a unique deposit like Albany involves innovation with timelines for completion that are difficult to predict.
-Even though it has taken longer than anticipated, the SGS team has made significant progress improving upon the bench scale caustic bake process and an innovative, viable flow sheet has been developed for the Albany graphite deposit.
+Zenyatta provided an update in December 2014 on the metallurgical process development on the Albany graphite deposit being carried out at the SGS facility in Lakefield, Ontario.
+Designing a new process flow sheet for a specialty industrial mineral product from a unique deposit like Albany involves innovation with timelines for completion that are difficult to predict.
+The SGS team made significant progress improving upon the bench scale caustic bake process and an innovative, viable flow sheet has been developed for the Albany graphite deposit.